 Nurse practitioner with Taylor Rural Health since 2003

-Nursing staff include 4 LPN’s and a CNA who assist with patient triage, injections for medicines, immunizations and allergy shots.
-They do diabetes teaching and dressing changes They staff the phones to answer questions and schedule referrals to other facilities.
+Nursing staff includes 3 LPN’s and a CNA who assist with patient triage, injections for medicines, immunizations and allergy shots.
+Additionally, they do diabetes teaching, dressing changes and staff the phones to assist with your questions and concerns.

 Preventative health screenings: Ask your provider what screenings are appropriate for you.

-Colonoscopy – all over 50 once, then every 10 years unless pathology found
+Colonoscopy – all over 50 once, sooner if high risk

-Bone Density – all women over 65, over 60 if at increased risk
+Bone Density – all women over 65, sooner if high risk

 Blood Pressure – all over 15, recommended level for treatment; greater than 140/90